nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 ## Acknowledgements

 This notebook has been initiated at the [Brainhack Global Geneva 2022](https://brainhack.ch) and springs from a joint effort of the project team composed by
 Mikkel Schöttner, Céline Provins, Michael Dayan, Vivi Nastase, Jenny Lunde and Oriol Mãne Benach.
 The full exploratory analysis we performed in the context of this project can be found at [https://github.com/brainhack-ch/interpret-iqms](https://github.com/brainhack-ch/interpret-iqms).
+The runnable notebook can be downloaded at [https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb](https://github.com/brainhack-ch/interpret-iqms/blob/main/code/interpretability-of-iqms.ipynb).

 ## References